 The System's investment policies authorize the System to invest in financial instruments in three broad investment categories: equity, fixed income, and real estate.
 These financial instruments can include, but are not limited to, corporate bonds, commercial paper, U.S. government securities, common and preferred stock, real estate investment trusts, and mutual funds.
 Fixed income investments may include futures and options contracts in order to provide added flexibility in managing the fixed income portfolio.
-The following is a summary of the System investment policy adopted by the System with Resolution No. 6807.
+The following is a summary of the System investment policy adopted by the System on March 16, 2017.

 The Retirement Board is authorized to designate multiple investment managers to manage the assets under their supervision subject to the laws of the State of California and the Investment Guidelines established by the Retirement Board.
 Allocation of assets to the investment managers are determined by the Retirement Board to accommodate changing conditions and laws.
-The long-range asset allocation goal is as follows:
+On March 15, 2018, the System adopted an updated asset allocation, which is shown in the table below.
+The System investment policy has not been updated to reflect this change.

-US Equity 40%
+US Equity 25%

-Non-US Equity 15%
+Non-US Equity 25%

-Core Fixed-Income 10%
+Core Fixed-Income 20%

-Non-Core Fixed Income 10%
+Non-Core Fixed Income 5%

 Covered Calls 20%

 Real Estate 5%

-Notes to Basic Financial Statements (Dollars in Thousands) For the Year Ended June 30, 2017
+Notes to Basic Financial Statements (Dollars in Thousands) For the Year Ended June 30, 2018